Kevinqian0501/python_books/financial_books/Technical_Analysis_for_Dummies.md

 ## identifying crowd behavior
 Technical analysis is the art of identifying crowd behavior in order to **join the crowd and take advantage of its momentum**.
 This phenomenon is called the bandwagon effect”

+As a technical trader, you want to **be sensitive to what the crowd is doing without succumbing to the ruling passions of the crowd itself**.
+Technical traders **work hard at not listening to chatter about securities**, even from experts.
+You may get information overload — and you may get disinformation (deliberately misleading information).
+All the information you need to make a trading decision is embedded in the price.
+The price incorporates the crowd reaction to information, and it's more practical to look at prices than to guess what the crowd might be thinking.
+When you check the news for the cause of a price action, do it with a healthy dose of skepticism.”